Develop cloud native Kubernetes Java applications on Okteto Cloud

 Introduction

-In this post, I'll show you how to set up your Spring Boot Java project for inner loop development on top of Okteto Cloud Kubernetes.
-For this purpose, I'll be using Eclipse JKube's Kubernetes Maven Plugin to create the container image and deploy it to our development environment.
+In this post, I'll guide you through the process of setting up a Spring Boot Java project for inner loop development on Okteto Cloud's Kubernetes using Eclipse JKube's Kubernetes Maven Plugin.
+This approach enables efficient development and testing in a remote Kubernetes environment.

 Requirements